 EDAD 6304- School Business Management and Finance 3 hours

 EDAD 6308- Role of the Principal 3 hours

 EDAD 6192 Seminar in Educational Leadership

 Students will participate in a seminar to prepare for the TExES Principal (068) Certification exam.
 All students must take a practice exam and score an 80% or higher to qualify to take the official TExES exam.

 EDAD 6291 and EDAD 6192 Principal Internship I and II

 Students will be eligible to register for EDAD 6191 (1 hour) or 6193(1 hour) after they have completed at least 12 hours of the course requirements.
-Students must complete 160 hours of school leadership on the job activities while being mentored by a school leader who has Principal certification.
+Students must complete 160 hours of school leadership on-the-job activities while being mentored by a school leader who has a principal certification.
 Students will participate in Texas Teacher Evaluation and Support System (T-TESS) appraiser training.
-Internships are only offered in Spring and Fall semesters.
+Internships are offered in the Spring and Fall semesters.